 Query Refinements have changed since the earlier days of Google

 In 2006, I wrote a post A Look at Google Midpage Query Refinements (Go ahead and read it; this post will make more sense if you visit the past and bring it in).
-The patent I wrote then was just granted again as a continuation patent, with new claims, reflecting a change in the process involving how it is being used by the Google.
+The patent I wrote then was granted again as a continuation patent, with new claims, reflecting a change in the process involving how Google is using it.
 The new version of the patent is now at:

 System and method for providing search query refinements

 A system and method for providing search query refinements are presented.
 A stored query and a stored document are associated as logical pairing.
 A weight is assigned to the logical pairing.
 The search query is issued, and a set of search documents is produced.
 At least one search document is matched to at least one stored document.
 The stored query and the assigned weight associated with the matching at least one stored document are retrieved.
 At least one cluster is formed based on the stored query and the assigned weight associated with the matching of at least one stored document.
 The stored query associated with the matching at least one stored document is scored for at least one cluster relative to at least one other cluster.
 At least one such scored search query is suggested as a set of query refinements.

 You May Recognize The inventors of this Query Refinements Process

 You may recognize Paul Haahr, from his presentation last year at SMX West on How Google Works, in which he gave some fascinating insights into how the search engine operates.
 His co-inventor, Stephen Baker wrote a Google Blog post about Google synonyms titled Helping computers understand language